acoli-repo/corpus-tools/src/TT-CQP.md

-TT-CQP is a custom version of the Corpus Query Processor from the Corpus WorkBench, written for the TEITOK corpus environment; for the sake of compatibility, TT-CQP uses exactly the same files as CQP, meaning you can use TT-CQP to search any existing indexed CQP corpus.
+TT-CQP is a custom version of the Corpus Query Processor from the Corpus WorkBench, written for the TEITOK corpus environment; for the sake of compatibility, TT-CQP uses the same files as CQP, meaning you can use TT-CQP to search any existing indexed CQP corpus.
 However, it was designed to be used together with TT-CWB-ENCODE, which is a likewise custom version of CWB-ENCODE, which writes a couple of files that CWB-ENCODE does not;
 because of that, some of the options of TT-CQP are not available unless the corpus was made using